Generalized Fractional Repetition Codes for Binary Coded Computations: Comparison to Prior Works

 \section{Comparison to Prior Works}

 In this section we briefly review some related work, which we compare our schemes to.
 We review a polynomial based GC, and three polynomial CMM approaches.
-We compare and contrast each of the CMM approaches to one of ours, which are in fact the closest line of work we could find to each of our proposed schemes.
+We compare and contrast each of the CMM approaches to one of ours ($\cmmO$, $\cmmT$, and the special case of $\cmmT$ presented in Appendix \ref{special_case_CMM_app}), which are in fact the closest line of work we could find to each of our proposed schemes.
 Generally speaking, the communication, storage and computation required by our CMMSs is the same with the respective one we compare it to.

 The advantage of the CMM polynomial schemes we will discuss is in terms of the recovery threshold.
 These schemes achieve a better threshold, as they encode linear combinations of submatrices of one or both the matrices, and then carry out the computation on the encoded submatrices, from which a fraction of all the assigned tasks they then decode to retrieve the matrix product.
 As in GC, in our CMMSs we first carry out the computations and then encode them locally at the worker nodes, e.g., \eqref{enc_dec_CMM} and \eqref{enc_CMM_2}.
-Our CMMSs meet the optimal recovery threshold known for GC, as they are derived from a GCS.
+Our CMMSs meet the optimal recovery threshold known for GC, as this is met by the underlying GCS; which we proposed.
 However, our schemes are superior in terms of encoding and decoding complexity.
-Furthermore, since the encodings are binary matrices consisting only of $0$'s and $1$'s, they introduce no numerical instability.
+Furthermore, since the encodings are binary matrices consisting only of $0$'s and $1$'s, they introduce no numerical inaccuracies nor rounding errors.

-We also draw connections with weighted GC, distributed storage systems, and LDPC codes.
+We also draw connections with weighted GC, distributed storage systems, and $\ldpc$ codes.